Configure the Kuma CNI

 Kuma CNI logs

-Logs are available via kubectl logs.
+Logs of the are available via kubectl logs.

 eBPF CNI currently doesn’t have support for exposing its logs.